 Note: We tested this speaker after running Sonos' Trueplay feature on the Sonos S2 companion app.
 This feature automatically tunes the speaker to your room by measuring how sound reflects off of your walls and other surfaces around it.

 Its soundstage is good.
-When used in its horizontal position, it can play stereo content when placed in its horizontal position.
+Unlike the Sonos One SL, this speaker can play stereo content when placed in its horizontal position.
 While its directivity is still somewhat narrow, it's still impressive for a speaker that doesn't have a 360-degree design.

 This speaker has a disappointing dynamics performance.
 While it can get pretty loud, there's a lot of pumping and compression artifacts at max volume, so it's not recommended to push this speaker to its max volume.
 If you're looking for a home speaker with a better overall dynamics performance, check out the Klipsch The Three II.

 This speaker doesn't have a battery.

 The Sonos 5 doesn't have any voice assistants.
 However, the manufacturer advertises that this speaker can be controlled with Alexa or Google Assistant when the speaker is connected to a voice-enabled device over Wi-Fi.